GrahamDumpleton/wrapt/docs/examples.rst

         @staticmethod
         def function_sm():
             pass

-This means lock creation is all automatic, with an appropriate lock created for the different contexts the decorator is used in.

 Specifically, when the decorator is used on a normal function or static method, a unique lock will be associated with each function.
 For the case